-The Krishnamurti Centre at Brockwood Park, springtime
+Spring at the Krishnamurti Centre at Brockwood Park, full of daffodils

 K practiced yoga throughout his life.
 He emphasized that it was good for the body but that it had nothing to do with spiritual enlightenment.
 He also said that yoga was quite different in earlier times, being only for the few.